uit-cosmo/blobmodel/README.md

 ```

 ## Usage
-Create the grid on which the blobs are discretized with using the `Model` class.
+Create a grid on which the blobs are discretized using the `Model` class.
 The `make_realization()` method computes the output as an xarray dataset which can also be written out as a `netcdf` file if the argument `file_name` is specified.
 A simple example is shown below:

 ```Python
 from blobmodel import Model, show_model